-The single best way to remove harmful plaque -- a thin, sticky film loaded with bacteria -- from teeth and gums is to brush teeth regularly and properly.
+The single best way to remove harmful plaque from teeth and gums is to brush teeth regularly and properly.
+Plaque is a thin, sticky film loaded with bacteria.

-Because every mouth is different, there is more than one effective way to brush.
-Deciding which way is that's best for you depends largely on your teeth position and gum condition.
-Talk to your dentist to decide which brushing method is best for your mouth.
+Every mouth is different, and there is more than one effective way to brush.
+Deciding which way is best for you depends largely on your teeth position and gum condition.
+Talk with your healthcare provider to decide which brushing method is best for your mouth.

-Generally, most dentists recommend a circular method for brushing.
+Generally, most healthcare providers recommend a circular method for brushing.
 This includes brushing only a small group of teeth at a time -- gradually covering the entire mouth.
 It's important to use a circular motion because using a back and forth motion may cause the following:

-Place the toothbrush beside your teeth with the bristles pointed at the gums at a 45-degree angle.
+Place the toothbrush next to your teeth with the bristles pointed at the gums at a 45-degree angle.